 Christensen still acts, but to many, he'll always be Anakin Skywalker.

 Credits: Star Wars: Episode III - Revenge of the Sith, Star Wars: Episode II - Attack of the Clones, Jumper, Awake

-Ralph Macchio is 55 years old (!), but to most people, he will always be The Karate Kid.
-Macchio has continued to act on and off since Karate Kid Part III in 1989, including roles in the 1992 film My Cousin Vinny and on the TV series Ugly Betty.
-However, none of his subsequent works, however, can hold a candle to his performance as Daniel-san.
+Regardless of Ralph Macchio's age, to many people, he will always be The Karate Kid.
+Macchio has continued to act since Karate Kid Part III in 1989, including roles in the 1992 film My Cousin Vinny and on the TV series Ugly Betty.
+None of his subsequent performances, however, have matched the popularity of Daniel-san.

-Macchio has been married to his wife Phyllis for 30 years and they have two children, one of whom is also an actor.
-He understands how important his most famous performance is for many people, acknowledging that he "now fall[s] in a category where you represent a part of someone's life, a part of someone's upbringing, that they connected to."
-And that's a worthy legacy for anyone.
+Macchio married his wife Phyllis in 1987, and they have two children, one of whom is also an actor.
+He understands how important his most famous performance is for many people - and even reprised the role in Cobra Kai.

 Credits: The Karate Kid, My Cousin Vinny, The Karate Kid, Part II, The Karate Kid, + more